Florida Residency: Guide for Digital Nomads

 8) Maintain Florida as your primary place of residence

-While Florida doesn’t have any clear-cut requirements for how many days you need to be inside the state to qualify it as your domicile, maintaining it as your primary residence in third-party and official records shows a clear intent to keep Florida as your home based on a go-forward basis.
+Florida has no clear-cut minimum number of days you must spend in Florida to make it your domicile.
+However, designating it as it your primary residence in third-party and official records bolsters your intent to makeFlorida your home base on a go-forward basis.

-Each step forms a stitch in the larger legal and financial fabric, demonstrating that while you travel around the country and wider world as a nomad, Florida is still where you call home.
+Each step forms a stitch in alarger legal and financial fabric, demonstrating that while you travel around the country and wider world as a nomad, Florida is still where you call home.
 Although the process requires an investment of time and resources, the benefits awaiting you at the end will surely make it all worthwhile.

 Florida vs South Dakota vs Texas Domiciles